mondele/btt-writer-docs/docs/dTranslate.rst

 Working in a Resources Project
 ------------------------------

-If you are translating resources (translationNotes, translationWords, or translationQuestions), you must have created your project in Gateway Language Mode (see *How do I set up to translate Bible resources?* in `translationStudio for the Desktop <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/desktop.rst>`_ and *How do I select the project category?* in `tS for Desktop: Starting a Translation Project <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/dStart.rst>`_.
+If you are translating resources (translationNotes, translationWords, or translationQuestions), you must have created your project in Gateway Language Mode (see *How do I set up to translate Bible resources?* in `BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/desktop.rst>`_ and *How do I select the project category?* in `BTT Writer for the Desktop: Starting a Translation Project <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/dStart.rst>`_.

 Translating translationNotes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See `Translating translationNotes for Gateway Languages Using translationStudio – Desktop v11.1 <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/translationNotes.rst>`_
+See `Translating translationNotes for Gateway Languages Using BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/translationNotes.rst>`_

 Translating translationWords
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See `Translating translationWords for Gateway Languages Using translationStudio – Desktop v11.1 <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/translationWords.rst>`_
+See `Translating translationWords for Gateway Languages Using BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/translationWords.rst>`_

 Translating translationQuestions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-See `Translating translationQuestions for Gateway Languages Using translationStudio – Desktop v11.1 <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/translationQuestions.rst>`_
+See `Translating translationQuestions for Gateway Languages Using BTT Writer for the Desktop <https://github.com/WycliffeAssociates/btt-writer-docs/blob/master/docs/translationQuestions.rst>`_

 Recover Deleted Translation Text
 --------------------------------